bmndc/nokia-leo/README.md

 ![Demostration of the modified content of the init.rc file, with line 393 marked as comment.
 This has the same effects as deleting the line altogether.](/assets/reload_policy.png)

 7. And that's a wrap!
-Open the root Android Image Kitchen folder in a command-line window and type `repackimg` to package our patched boot partition.
+Open the root Android Image Kitchen folder in a command-line window and type `repackimg` to package our modified boot partition.

 ![Demostration of a Windows Command Prompt window showing some logs of the boot partition repacking process after typing the above command, but has a signing error at the end](/assets/repack_unsigned.png)